nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br></br>
 **System**: HireMe application

-**Use Case: UC02 - List all internship entries**
+**Use Case: UC02 - List all internship applications**

 **Actor**: User

 **MSS (Main Success Scenario)**

-1. The user requests to list all internship entries.
+1. The user requests to list all internship applications.
-2. HireMe shows all internship entries.
+2. HireMe shows all internship applications.

    Use case ends.

 **Extensions**

 * 1a.
-There are no internship entries.
+There are no internship applications.

     * 1a1.
 HireMe shows an empty list.